Hospitality brands and marketers need to get Tripadvisor reviews as part of their online reputation management strategy.

-If you want something, ask for it, right?
-The same holds true with reviews.
-Often, email outreach is a great way to connect with guests and customers.
+Often, the best way to get new reviews is to ask.
+Email outreach is a great way to connect with guests and customers.
 It’s also a great platform for encouraging TripAdvisor reviews.

-Put careful thought to your review request emails and write them in a way that individually acknowledges each recipient.
+Put careful thought into your feedback request templates and write them in a way that individually acknowledges each recipient.
 You can design the most dazzling email in the world, but you won’t achieve high open rates and response rates if the message feels cold and impersonal from the start.

 One tool you can use to collect reviews via email is ReviewTrackers’ Ask Tool.

-The Ask Tool includes intelligent workflow features designed to make encouraging TripAdvisor reviews a breeze.
+The Ask Tool includes intelligent workflow features designed to make getting Tripadvisor reviews a breeze.
 You can create email campaigns, design beautiful message templates, and even automate follow-up with scheduled reminders and drip campaigns.

-If you already have a database with your guests’ or customers’ mobile phone information, requesting TripAdvisor reviews via SMS can prove to be very effective.
+If you already have a database with your guests’ or customers’ mobile phone information, requesting Tripadvisor reviews can be very effective.
 Here’s an example message you can take inspiration from:

-Another great way to encourage TripAdvisor reviews is by creating reminder cards that you can print and distribute to guests at the point of sale or care.
+Another great way to get Tripadvisor reviews is to use reminder cards that you can print and distribute to guests at the point of sale or care.
 Doing so requires a few steps:

 - Select “Order Now” under Business Cards, then choose “Business Cards” in the promotional shop.